Dermatology-Based UV Calculator

 SPF 50+, UV-protective clothing, hat, and sunglasses are mandatory.
 Stay indoors 10am–4pm if possible.
 AI skin cancer check available free.

-All times calculated from the standard MED formula: burn = (200 × skin multiplier) / (3 × UV); safe tan time ≈ 75% of burn time.
-Estimates only — see the FAQ below for real-world adjustments (clouds, altitude, medications, SPF).
+All times calculated from the standard MED formula: burn = (200 × skin multiplier) / (3 × UV); lower-exposure window ≈ 75% of burn time.
+Educational estimates only — not a target.
+See the FAQ below for real-world adjustments (clouds, altitude, medications, SPF).

 What Affects Real-World Burn Time